godotengine/godot-docs/tutorials/2d/using_tilesets.rst

 For this example, we'll create a scene containing a CPUParticles2D root node.
-Save this scene to a scene file (separate from the scene containing the TileMap), then switch to the scene containing the TileMap node.
+Save this scene to a scene file (separate from the scene containing the TileMapLayer), then switch to the scene containing the TileMapLayer node.
 Open the TileSet editor, and create a new **Scenes Collection** in the left column:

 .. figure:: img/using_tilesets_creating_scene_collection.webp